01binary/zeroweb/src/projects/elysium-exoskeleton.md

 ---
 title: Elysium Exoskeleton
-description: A full-scale replica of the exoskeleton frame worn in the movie Elysium (2013) by Max Da Costa.
+description: A full-scale replica of the exosuit from the movie Elysium (2013)
 image: ./images/elysium-exoskeleton.png
 date: 2021-02-11
 location: ^H Hackerspace